mars-planet/mars_city/servers/body_tracker/doc/sad.rst

 This module should be able to track hand gestures too.

-An usable GUI should be provided, to allow system managers and maintainers to manage multiple Kinects.
+An usable :term:`GUI` should be provided, to allow system managers and maintainers to manage multiple Kinects.

 Interface Requirements